 Organizations of intolerance trade in only one currency: Fear.
 They know that if they can’t gin up fear by portraying gays and lesbians as boogeymen and monsters, people won’t buy their nonsense.
-For this reason, please remember that the men and women who would benefit from marital equality are for the most part decent and good people, not monsters or outcasts of society.
-The vast majority of gays and lesbians are well-adjusted, law-abiding, and contributing members of society seeking to share in the same rights, benefits, and privileges afforded to heterosexuals in marriage.
+For this reason, please remember that the men and women who would benefit from sexual equality are for the most part decent and good people, not monsters or outcasts of society.
+The vast majority of gays, lesbians, bisexuals, transgenders and other sexual minorities are well-adjusted, law-abiding, and contributing members of society seeking to share in the same rights, benefits, and privileges afforded to heterosexuals in society.
+They are members of our family, friends, neighbors, co-workers, and fellow members of our community.
 They are members of our family, friends, neighbors, co-workers, and fellow members of our community.

 Free Speech and Critical Thinking Go Hand-in-Hand

-Those who advocate intolerance and commit wildly uninformed character assassination slandering the basic human decency of homosexual men and women beg for careful scrutiny of the reasoning behind their arguments: For starters, who exactly is being harmed by same-sex love and marriage?
+Those who advocate intolerance and commit wildly uninformed character assassination slandering the basic human decency of homosexual, bisexual and transgender men and women beg for careful scrutiny of the reasoning behind their arguments: For starters, who exactly is being harmed by same-sex love and marriage?
 Heterosexuals would certainly not be directly harmed.
-Obviously, those disliking the idea of same-sex marriage don’t have to marry someone of the same sex, or for that matter, of the opposite sex.
-The only difference will be that everyone finally has the same legal right to choose for him or her self whom to marry, regardless of sexual orientation or gender identity.
+Obviously, those disliking the idea of same-sex marriage or relationships don’t have to marry or date someone of the same sex, or for that matter, of the opposite sex.
+The only difference will be that everyone finally has the same legal rights and societal acceptance to choose for him or her self with whom to form relationships, regardless of sexual orientation or gender identity.

 While civility should apply to all, the apparent coarsening of our culture that has lead to today’s slouching manners by some is the price of free speech.
 Thankfully, we are each free to think for ourselves.
 No matter how despicably homophobic opponents ratchet up the rhetoric of dehumanizing hate-based speech in hopes of dividing people, their flawed and flimsy anti-gay arguments—many times cloaked in religious garb—are more often than not today being completely ignored.
 And that’s no small thing.